Sebasagui/BudgetApp/README.md

 This is a frontend application for keeping track of a budget, using incomes and expenses to calculate the available budget.
+It's possible to modify the income and expenses.

 ![image](https://github.com/user-attachments/assets/4bfa8c7a-d8a2-4f0b-badc-7316c55793d1)